AbanteAI/rawdog/README.md

     ```

 ## Optional Arguments
-* `--dry-run`: Print and manually approve each script before executing.
+* `--leash`: (default False) Print and manually approve each script before executing.
+* `--retries`: (default 2) If rawdog's script throws an error, review the error and try again.

 ## Model selection
 Rawdog uses `litellm` for completions with 'gpt-4-turbo-preview' as the default.
 You can adjust the model or